Green Day’s Billie Joe Armstrong to ‘renounce’ U.S. citizenship, slams Roe v. Wade decision

 On Friday, during a concert at the London Stadium in the United Kingdom, Armstrong slammed the United States and announced he’s giving up his citizenship.
-“F**k America.
-I’m f***king renouncing my citizenship,” the rockstar declared to fans.
-“I’m f**king coming here.”
+“F— America.
+I’m f—ing renouncing my citizenship,” the rockstar declared to fans.
+“I’m f—ing coming here.”

 The California band is no stranger to speaking out about political issues.